Developing a virtual project environment for research to aid doctoral level professional studies: 'the transitional autonomy model'(TAM).

 This online learning paradigm will be validated using a soft systems methodology (Checkland 1999) informed by Popperian (1972) principles to monitor and measure changes to the online learning system.
 Qualitative and quantitative data collected on/off-line from participants (academics, learners and administrators) will be analysed to determine where the system fails or succeeds to support the online DProf. candidate’s research needs.

 |Item Type:||Conference or Workshop Item (Paper)|

-|Research Areas:||Institute for Work Based Learning|
+|Research Areas:||A. > Institute for Work Based Learning|

 |Date Deposited:||04 May 2010 09:01|